wavemaker/docs/learn/app-development/widgets/form-widgets/number.md

 ---
 title: "Number"
-id: ""
+id: "number"
+---
 ---

 ##### 10.0 release

 **Number widget** is an editor widget that accepts numeric input.

 You can:

 1. Can be used in conjunction with the selected app Locale to display the number in the appropriate format.
 2. Limit the input by applying maximum character length.